Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 (This is a scatter plot featuring the relationship between calorie percent daily value and the number of ingredients in food recipes in the dataset.)

-In making this visualization, we only included 99% of the data value for the `calories` column to exclude extreme values, grouped ratings into bins, and introduced random noise to the `n_ingredients` column, which represents a discrete variable, for better visualization.
+In making this visualization, we only included 99% of the data value for the `calories` column to exclude extreme values, grouped ratings into bins and introduced random noise to the `n_ingredients` column, which represents a discrete variable, for better visualization.
 From examining the scatter plot, we see that there exists a **week positive correlation between the calorie daily level and the number of ingredients in recipes**.
 This finding aligns with our expectation that using a variety of ingredients in a recipe would likely result in higher calorie content in food.

 ---